-It seems everyone is talking about Delta-8 THC these days—and for several great reasons.
+It seems everyone is talking about Delta-8 THC these days for several reasons.
 This attractive little cannabinoid has skyrocketed in popularity in the last year and is one of the most popular THCs on the market.

 For those unfamiliar, Delta-8 THC is short for Delta-8 tetrahydrocannabinol, a minor cannabinoid found in the hemp plant.
 It’s the newest cannabinoid to add value to the hemp plant and was only recently isolated, so we could offer it in concentrated forms to assist with various ailments.

-- There are four significant types of THC present in the cannabis plant: THCA, THCV, Delta-8 THC, and Delta-9 THC, with Delta-9 being the most prominent and potent.
+- Four significant types of THC are present in the cannabis plant: THCA, THCV, Delta-8 THC, and Delta-9 THC, with Delta-9 being the most prominent and potent.

-- Although more research needs to be done on humans, Delta-8 is one of the most effective in pain management and relief.
+- Although more research needs to be done on humans, Delta-8 has shown to be an effective natural remedy for pain management and relief.